 Heap allocation supports deallocation of allocated memory in any order.
-Dictionary allocation is not affected by it (i.e., it does not end a contiguous region).
+It does not affect dictionary allocation (i.e., heap allocation does not end a contiguous region).
 In Gforth, these words are implemented using the standard C library calls malloc(), free() and realloc().

 such a region and any other region (including others allocated from the